zicklag/docs-1/docs/extensions/displays.md

+---
+description: A guide on how to build custom Display Extensions in Directus.
+readTime: 12 minutes
+---

 # Custom Displays <small mod></small>

 > Displays are small inline components that allow you to create new ways of viewing field values throughout the App.